- How do I register online?

 Log on to myHancock using your username and password.
 Click Student tab, then Register/Add/Drop/Search

 Classes.
-For detailed instructions, see How to Register.
+For detailed instructions, view the How to Register video.
 College for Kids students must register in-person in bldg.
 S.

 I’ve forgotten my User Name and Password.